 What happens if I get into financial difficulties on my energy bills?

-If you are struggling to pay your energy bills, whether with a Green Deal plan or not, your first port of call should be the Home Heat Helpline (0800 33 66 99).
-It's a confidential service that tells you if and what help you're entitled to.
+If you're struggling to pay your energy bills, whether with a Green Deal plan or not, your first port of call should be the Home Heat Helpline (0800 33 66 99).
+It's a confidential service that tells you if you're entitled to help, and what help you could get.

-If you're not eligible for help, call your energy supplier.
-They must work through solutions with people struggling to pay bills – and this is no different if you've Green Deal payments.
+If you can't get help, call your energy supplier.
+Energy firms must work through solutions with people who are struggling – this is no different if you've Green Deal payments.

 Your supplier may suggest a payment plan, or it may put you onto a prepay meter, so you always know how much gas and electricity you have left.